-- 1. These regulations apply to the teaching and examinations of the Bachelor's programme Nanobiology including the minor offered by the programme itself, hereinafter referred to as 'the programme'. - 2.
+- 1. These regulations apply to the teaching and examinations of the Bachelor's programme Nanobiology hereinafter referred to as 'the programme'.
+The paragraphs 1, 4, 5, 6 and 8 of these Regulations also apply to the minor organised by the Bachelor's programme itself. - 2.
 The programme is provided under the responsibility of the Erasmus Medical Centre in Rotterdam and the Faculty of Applied Sciences at Delft University of Technology, hereafter to be referred to as the faculty.